 \subsection{Classical tools}

-Let us recall two classical results of probability theory that we will need later on.
-The first one is Rosenthal's inequality \cite{rosenthal}, and the second one is a weak version of Gal-Koksma strong law of large numbers \cite[Theorem A1]{philipp_stout} that will be sufficient for our purposes. \begin{prop} Let $X_1,\dots,X_n$ be independent centered real random variables, and let $p>2$.
+Let us recall two classical results of probability theory that we will need later.
+The first is Rosenthal's inequality \cite{rosenthal} and the second is a weak version of the Gal--Koksma strong law of large numbers \cite{philippstout}, Theorem A1, which will be sufficient for our purposes. \begin{prop} Let $X_1,\ldots,X_n$ be independent centered real random variables and let $p>2$.
 There exists a constant $C(p)$ such that